Jnani-Smart/Clippy/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Version History

+For a complete list of changes and features added in each version, please see the [CHANGELOG](docs/CHANGELOG.md).